By Mary Beth Markus

 Mary Beth Markus, LMT, E-RYT 500, CYI

 Picture walls of stone aged by the centuries.
 Fresh, cozy rooms filled with ancient and exotic furniture.
 Gardens on manicured lawns and olive trees.
 The scent of lavender and rosemary filling the air.
 A swimming pool kissed by sunlight.
 Numerous paths running through woods, down to the stream in the valley below.
 Aperitifs sipped on the verandah watching the setting sun.
 Candle-lit dinners and calm nights under a star filled sky.
 All around, just beyond the crown of hills stand Umbria's many cities of art, abundant in their treasures, elegant shops and traditions.
-2020 Italy Trip Details: Trip cost: $2540 per person double occupancy, $3050 single Occupancy. $500 deposit to secure space, refundable by January 15, 2020.
-Call the office to reserve your space.
-(602)265-8222 Trip dates: June 6 - June 13, 2020 Trip schedule: Coming soon.
+2020 Italy Trip Details: Trip cost: $2540 per person double occupancy, $3050 single occupancy.
+Last day to reserve your space: January 15, 2020 Secure your space with a $500 deposit (refundable until January 15, 2020 minus $50 service fee) Additional Payments Schedule: by Wednesday, January 15, 2020 - $1500 is due by Wednesday, March 17, 2020 - final payment in full is due No refunds after May 1 - unless the spot can be filled.
+Trip schedule: Coming soon.
 Included in Trip Package: Scheduled Group transportation on days of arrival and departure Exclusive use of Villa for 7 nights, three meals a day while on premises, (beverages not included), Spa, Pool, wellness area, wireless internet access, use of Yoga Studio, daily room service, towel change every 3 days etc. 1-2 All Level Yoga and/or Yoga Nidra sessions per day with Mary Beth.
 Three optional excursions to the nearby Umbrian towns of Assisi, Gubbio and Orvieto, abundant in treasures, traditions, art and shopping.
 Yoga mats and blankets Not included in Trip Package: Air Transportation Spa treatments or resort extras Wine (available for purchase at Locanda, corkage fee for wine not purchased from Locanda) Transportation outside designated dates and times